AmbireTech/adex-protocol-eth/README.md

 If >=2/3 signatures are not collected for a commitment, it will time out and be reverted completely.
 This means that even if some of the validators did vote, they will not get rewarded.

+## Deployment

+This will be deployed to Ropsten first, and a month after (in time for devcon4) we should have it on mainnet as well.

 ## Credits

 * @BrendanChou for SafeERC20: https://gist.github.com/BrendanChou/88a2eeb80947ff00bcf58ffdafeaeb61